AlexsLemonade/2023-chop-training/instructor-notes/git-basics.md

   2. Add `ggsave()` to the script.
 Add/commit.
   3. Add `optparse` with the bins options to the script, and modify export file name.
 Add/commit.
   4. Run script so a plot is included now in `plots/`.
 Remove the `plots/.gitkeep`.
 Add/commit.
-- Perform first code change necessary to address issue
-  - As part of this, open a different file and make "accidental" changes (for purposes of running `git checkout` soon)
 - Finally, `push` which will fail since there is no remote branch; `git` gives us the command for success
 - In browser, see the pushed code and demonstrate opening a PR to `main`.
 PR should include the following components:
   - Before writing any text, see how you can view the file changes and then make any code updates _before_ filing the PR (with any luck GitHub will demand a newline somewhere)